 There isn’t a price list for ExaVault, so you can register for a free trial and request a quote.
 Start your investigations into this system with a 10-day free trial.

 SolarWinds have long been regarded as one of the most comprehensive network administration tool providers on the market.
-For users looking for SCP servers, SolarWinds SFTP/SCP Server is top of the food chain.
+For users looking for SCP servers, SolarWinds SFTP/SCP Server is one of the best.
 This platform can be used to transfer up to 4GB of files at once, giving it the bandwidth to meet the needs of most network administrators in a demanding enterprise environment.

 It is not only suitable for pushing firmware updates to devices but backing up device configurations as well.
 This means if you’re looking to transfer files securely across your network then this tool has all the features you need.
 In addition, the user interface is simple and easy to use.
 This makes it much easier to conduct file transfers without having to sift through endless navigation trees.